arangodb/docs/3.10/foxx-guides-testing.md

 the [Mocha test runner](https://mochajs.org){:target="_blank"}.

-Test files have full access to the [service context](foxx-reference-context.html) and all ArangoDB APIs but can not define Foxx routes.
+Test files have full access to the [service context](foxx-reference-context.html) and all ArangoDB APIs but cannot define Foxx routes.

 Test files can be specified in the [service manifest](foxx-reference-manifest.html) using either explicit paths of each individual file or patterns that can